LukasCollishawM/hard-edging/README.md

 If you really must store private data, the server will reluctantly handle it.
 Otherwise, Hard-Edging keeps everything in the mesh, where it belongs.

-### Gratitude is conspicuous and opt-in
+### Gratitude is opt-in, not automatic

-When a peer serves you an asset - when they "edge" you - Hard-Edging does not silently fire off automated thank-you packets.
-Instead, it gives you the tools to surface prompts and buttons so that any gratitude is an explicit, conscious act of acknowledgment, not background noise.
-The Mesh Inspector tracks peer credits: who served you what, how many bytes, and when, and you decide when to click "Send thanks".
+When a peer serves you an asset (when they "edge" you), Hard-Edging does not automatically send thank-you messages.
+Instead, you get prompts and buttons to explicitly acknowledge peers who have shared with you.
+The Mesh Inspector tracks peer credits: who served you what, how many bytes, and when.
+You decide when to click "Send thanks".

-You can wire this into whatever attention heuristic you like: hovering over a particular asset for a suspiciously long time, opening the same mesh-heavy page five times in a row, or just feeling the ineffable stirrings of edge-based chemistry.
-Either way, the protocol is clear: **THIS IS NOT AN AUTOMATED PROCESS, THIS IS ACTIVE ACKNOWLEDGEMENT**.
+You can trigger these prompts however you want: after hovering over an asset for a while, when you notice you keep requesting the same file, or just when you feel like acknowledging someone's contribution.
+The point is: **THIS IS NOT AN AUTOMATED PROCESS, THIS IS ACTIVE ACKNOWLEDGEMENT**.
+When you send thanks, the peer receives a notification.
+If you keep thanking the same peer repeatedly, well, maybe the mesh is trying to tell you something about your connection.

 ## Features